By Gail Marsh

 - speak about ways to prevent heart disease;

 - inform guests about local health resources.

 In addition to the various informational booths, you may want to provide a children’s “make and take” area.
-CTA’s You Are God’s One-of-a-Kind Valentine resources will provide meaningful activities for children who attend your event: a no-prep craft for children to assemble, a placemat to color, and an activity book to complete.
-The theme also includes gifts that are perfect for attendance prizes or event giveaways.
+Perhaps have a no-prep craft for children to assemble, a placemat to color, and an activity book to complete.

 Want to incorporate some heart-filled ideas on a somewhat smaller scale?
 Try one or more of the following ideas: